WildTiger15/AI-Trash-Project/README.md

 model = tf.keras.models.load_model('my_model.keras')

-dataset/

-    recyclable/

-        image1.jpg

-        image2.jpg

-        ...

-    organic/

-        image1.jpg

-        image2.jpg

-        ...

-    trash/

-        image1.jpg

-        image2.jpg

-        ...

 Directions and Code
-Look at model.ipynb for code and copy-paste relevant sections.
-You can use the OpenCV camera format if preferred.
+ You can use the OpenCV camera format if preferred look at model.ipynb for this

 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 We welcome improvements and new features!